uzuzoo/watermark/README.md

 ```

 ## Options
-Options can be passed, as an array, into the constructor of Watermark or on the apply method.<br>
+Options can be passed, as an array, into the constructor of Watermark or on the apply method.
 Alternatively, each option has a getter and setter, and can used by prefixing the option name with set or get respectively.

-E.G. to set the InputFile use `$wm->setInputFile()` and to get `$wm->getInputFile()`
+E.G. to set the InputFile use `$wm->setInputFile($path_to_file)` and to get `$wm->getInputFile()`

 | Option Name |  Default | Type | Description |
 |-------------|----------|------|-------------|